NATHAN HUTTO

 DESCRIPTION

-The Jungle Book redesign was a collaborative project, with my primary focus on visual development.
-I created chapter header watercolor paintings representing key moments in the story.
-The narrative is set in the forests of Central India, which informed the visual direction.
-I explored a traditional Rajasthani miniature painting style, using its key characteristics, borders, dense narrative compositions, and a flattened sense of depth, to ground the imagery in its cultural context and reinforce authenticity.
+The Jungle Book redesign was a collaborative project, with my primary focus on the visual elements.
+I created chapter headers from watercolor paintings representing key moments in the story.
+Because the book is set in the forests of Central India, I explored a traditional Rajasthani miniature painting style developed in the area around 1500 C.E.
+I was inspired by the styles key characteristics, borders, dense narrative compositions, and flattened sense of depth to display the imagery in a culturally relevant context to reinforce authenticity.
 Thank you to Wren Richards and Ana Novoa for their collaboration and contribution to the project.

 DESCRIPTION

-The Jungle Book redesign was a collaborative project, with my primary focus on visual development.
-I created chapter header watercolor paintings representing key moments in the story.
-The narrative is set in the forests of Central India, which informed the visual direction.
-I explored a traditional Rajasthani miniature painting style, using its key characteristics, borders, dense narrative compositions, and a flattened sense of depth, to ground the imagery in its cultural context and reinforce authenticity.
+The Jungle Book redesign was a collaborative project, with my primary focus on the visual elements.
+I created chapter headers from watercolor paintings representing key moments in the story.
+Because the book is set in the forests of Central India, I explored a traditional Rajasthani miniature painting style developed in the area around 1500 C.E.
+I was inspired by the styles key characteristics, borders, dense narrative compositions, and flattened sense of depth to display the imagery in a culturally relevant context to reinforce authenticity.
 Thank you to Wren Richards and Ana Novoa for their collaboration and contribution to the project.

 DESCRIPTION

-The Jungle Book redesign was a collaborative project, with my primary focus on visual development.
-I created chapter header watercolor paintings representing key moments in the story.
-The narrative is set in the forests of Central India, which informed the visual direction.
-I explored a traditional Rajasthani miniature painting style, using its key characteristics, borders, dense narrative compositions, and a flattened sense of depth, to ground the imagery in its cultural context and reinforce authenticity.
+The Jungle Book redesign was a collaborative project, with my primary focus on the visual elements.
+I created chapter headers from watercolor paintings representing key moments in the story.
+Because the book is set in the forests of Central India, I explored a traditional Rajasthani miniature painting style developed in the area around 1500 C.E.
+I was inspired by the styles key characteristics, borders, dense narrative compositions, and flattened sense of depth to display the imagery in a culturally relevant context to reinforce authenticity.
 Thank you to Wren Richards and Ana Novoa for their collaboration and contribution to the project.

 SCOPE